wallarm/product-documentation/docs/latest/api-discovery/exploring.md

 * [Type/format](#parameter-format-and-data-type) of data sent in this parameter
 * Date and time when parameter information was last updated

+!!! info "Availability of response parameters"
+    Response parameters are only available when using node 4.10.1 or higher.

 ### Format and data type